Lenape Native: A History of The First New Yorkers

 Lenape Cosmology

-What happened to the Lenapes?
+What happened to the Lenape?

 The Masked Being first revealed himself to three abandoned boys in the woods.
 He showed them his faraway home in the mountains above the earth, and before returning he gave the boys courage and strength to endure.
 Later, in a time of great crisis for the Lenape people, he reappeared and instructed the boys, now grown into men, to carve his face in wood — the effigy of Mesing’w — and paint it red on the right side and black on the left.
 He promised to give the mask power so that it would do whatever was asked of it; and when a man wore his mask in a sacred ceremony, the Mesing’w promised to be there, living among the people.

-The Big House religion emerged in the 1800s as a spiritual revival among the Lenapes to sustain them during the diaspora, when they were forcibly removed from their traditional homeland.
+The Big House religion emerged in the 1800s as a spiritual revival among the Lenape to sustain them during the diaspora, when they were forcibly removed from their traditional homeland.
 In a ceremonial dance performed every year, Mesing’w was represented by an effigy face painted half red and half black.
 His representative, clad in a bearskin robe, wore the mask, and shook a turtle shell rattle as he sang a vision song and danced.
 For twelve days, the people offered prayers and thanks in the Big House, burning cedar smoke for purification.
 The Big House religion declined when the US government privatized tribal lands and abolished tribal government at the turn of the twentieth century.
 The last ceremony was held in 1924.